-Fortunately, there are a number of different mechanisms that can be used in a PV system to reduce shading losses.
-They include stringing arrangements, bypass diodes, and module level power electronics (MLPEs).
+Fortunately, there are a number of different approaches that can be applied in PV system design to reduce shading losses.
+These include the use of different stringing arrangements, bypass diodes, and module level power electronics (MLPEs).

 Modules connected in series form strings, and strings can be connected in parallel to an inverter.
 The current through all the modules of a string has to be the same, and the voltage of parallel strings has to be the same.
 As we saw in the last section, a shaded module in a string can bring down the power output of the string significantly.
 However, a shaded module in one string does not reduce the power output of a parallel string.
 Therefore, by grouping shaded modules into separate strings, the overall power output of the array can be maximized.

 For example, in a commercial system with parapet walls, it can be beneficial to group modules that receive shade from the parapets into strings, and keep modules that do not receive shade from the parapets in separate, parallel strings.
 This way the unshaded strings can maintain a higher current and power output.

 Bypass diodes are devices within a module that allow the current to “skip over” shaded regions of the module.
 By utilizing bypass diodes, the higher current of the unshaded cell strings can flow around the shaded cell string.
 However, this comes at the expense of losing the output of the cells that are skipped over.

 Although it would be theoretically ideal to have a bypass diode for each solar cell, for cost reasons a typical solar module will have three bypass diodes, effectively grouping the cells into three series cell strings (Figure 5).
 For instance, a 60-cell module will typically have one bypass diode for every 20 cells.